Catiline: Conspiracy

-On 18 or 19 October, Crassus and two other senators visited Cicero's house on the Oppian Hill (near the ruins of the Colosseum) and delivered to the consuls anonymous letters, warning that Catiline was planning a massacre of leading politicians, and advising them to leave the city.
+On 18 or 19 October, Crassus and two other senators visited Cicero's house on the Oppian Hill (near what is now the ruins of the Colosseum) and delivered anonymous letters warning that Catiline was planning a massacre of leading politicians; they also advised the consuls to leave the city.
 Cicero convened the senate and had them read aloud.
 A few days later, on 21 or 22 October, an ex-praetor reported news that an ex-Sullan centurion – Gaius Manlius – who had supported Catiline's bid for the consulship had raised an army in Etruria.
 The senate acted immediately, usually dated to the 21st, to pass a senatus consultum ultimum directing the consuls to take whatever actions they believed necessary for state security.
-When news of the decree arrived to Manlius he declared an open rebellion.
+When news of the decree arrived to Manlius he declared open rebellion.

-Some modern scholars reject a connection between Manlius and Catiline at this early point, arguing that Manlius' rebellion may have been separate from Catiline's alleged conspiracy and that the conspiracy only came into actual fruition when Catiline joined Manlius' rebellion when leaving Rome for exile and seeing nothing to lose.
-There are, however, no indications of this in the ancient sources.
+Some modern scholars reject a connection between Manlius and Catiline at this early point, arguing that Manlius' rebellion may have been separate from Catiline's alleged conspiracy.
+They argue that Catiline only became involved in the uprising after he left Rome for exile and saw nothing to lose; there are, however, no indications of this in the ancient sources.

-Catiline's indebtedness – if he was in fact indebted, there is little evidence one way or the other – was not the sole cause of his conspiring: "wounded pride and fierce ambition" played a great role in his decision-making.
-Many of the senatorial members of the conspiracy were men who had been ejected from the senate for immorality, corruption, or seen their careers stall out (especially in attempts to reach the consulship).
-The men who joined Manlius' rebellion were largely two groups: poor farmers who had been dispossessed by Sulla's confiscations after the civil war and ruined Sullan veterans seeking more riches.
-Cicero, in his invectives, naturally focused on the ruined Sullan veterans, who were unpopular; but at the end, Catiline likely kept only the support of the dispossessed Etruscans who had "nowhere else to go".
-Altogether, these men had mixed backgrounds and no "single-minded purpose [can] readily be ascribed" to them.
+Catiline's indebtedness – if he was in fact indebted, there is little evidence one way or the other – was not the sole cause of his conspiring.
+He was likely also unhappy about his electoral defeats and willing to use force to sate his ambitions.
+Those who joined him were similar: some had been ejected from senate for immorality or corruption; others had seen their careers stall out, especially in attempts to reach the consulship.
+The men who joined Manlius' rebellion in the field as soldiers were largely two groups: poor farmers who had been dispossessed by Sulla's confiscations after the civil war and ruined Sullan veterans seeking more riches.
+In his invectives, Cicero focused on the ruined Sullan veterans, who were unpopular; however, at the end, Catiline likely kept only the support of the dispossessed Etruscans who had few other options.
+Altogether, both the leaders and the men had mixed backgrounds with no easily identifiable common impetus.